aishapat/ICS385SPRING2026/README.md

 # Week 11 - Term Project Update

 Added a Review schema to the Property model and built Express routes for Luminous Stays.
-Created a basic EJS template to list all properties and tested all routes in Postman.
+I created a basic EJS template to list all the properties and also tested all routes in Postman.